 |---|---|---|

-Specificity | Lists multiple specific concrete capabilities: 'fast parallel training', 'vectorized environments', 'multi-agent systems', 'integration with game environments (Atari, Procgen, NetHack)', and quantifies performance ('2-10x speedups'). | 3 / 3 |
+Specificity | Lists multiple specific concrete capabilities: fast parallel training, vectorized environments, multi-agent systems, integration with game environments (Atari, Procgen, NetHack), and quantifies performance (2-10x speedups). | 3 / 3 |

-Completeness | Clearly answers both what ('High-performance reinforcement learning framework optimized for speed and scale') and when ('Use when you need fast parallel training, vectorized environments, multi-agent systems, or integration with game environments').
-Also includes explicit guidance on when NOT to use it. | 3 / 3 |
+Completeness | Clearly answers both 'what' (high-performance RL framework with parallel training, vectorized environments, multi-agent systems, game environment integration) and 'when' (explicit 'Use when you need fast parallel training, vectorized environments, multi-agent systems, or integration with game environments').
+Also includes a negative trigger for when NOT to use it. | 3 / 3 |

-Trigger Term Quality | Includes natural keywords users would say: 'reinforcement learning', 'parallel training', 'vectorized environments', 'multi-agent', 'Atari', 'Procgen', 'NetHack', 'speed', 'scale'.
-Also mentions the alternative 'stable-baselines3' for disambiguation. | 3 / 3 |
+Trigger Term Quality | Includes strong natural trigger terms users would say: 'reinforcement learning', 'parallel training', 'vectorized environments', 'multi-agent', 'Atari', 'Procgen', 'NetHack', 'speedups', and even references the alternative 'stable-baselines3' for disambiguation. | 3 / 3 |

-Distinctiveness Conflict Risk | Highly distinctive with clear niche (high-performance RL, specific game environments) and explicitly differentiates from stable-baselines3, reducing conflict risk with similar RL skills. | 3 / 3 |
+Distinctiveness Conflict Risk | Highly distinctive with a clear niche (high-performance RL), specific environment names (Atari, Procgen, NetHack), and explicit disambiguation from stable-baselines3, making it very unlikely to conflict with other skills. | 3 / 3 |

 Total | 12 / 12 Passed |